cmderdev/cmder/README.md

 | (custom arguments)              | User defined arguments processed by `cexec`.
 Type `cexec /?` for more usage.                                                                      | not set                                |

 ### Cmder Shell User Config
-Single user portable configuration is possible using the cmder specific shell config files.
+Single user portable configuration is possible using the Cmder specific shell config files.
 Edit the below files to add your own configuration:

 | Shell         | Cmder Portable User Config                |
 | ------------- | ----------------------------------------- |